AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-- Stealth Mode (Tracking protection) is available in AdGuard for Windows, Mac, and Android, and AdGuard Browser Extension.
+- Tracking protection (formerly Stealth Mode) is available in AdGuard for Windows, Mac, and Android, and AdGuard Browser Extension.
 All other products will ignore the rules with `$stealth` modifier.
 - Rules with `$stealth` modifier with specific options are supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.10 or later.

 :::